 The stages in the procurement process

 The procurement process begins with the compilation and approval of the Annual Procurement Plan.
 Once an item has been approved in the Plan, the PE may proceed to prepare the bidding document for that procurement.
 Subsequent stages should not commence until the bidding document is ready.
 It may then publish an invitation to bid or, where pre-qualification is proposed, an invitation to pre-qualify.
 For simple and low value requirements that can be obtained from local sources, it may be sufficient to place a notice of the requirement on the PE’s notice board.
-However, wider publicity is likely to lead to better results and PEs should where possible publish the requirement on their website.
+However, wider publicity is likely to lead to better results and PEs should, where possible, publish the requirement on their website.
 For high-value products that are the subject of open competitive tendering, an advertisement should be placed in newspapers of wide circulation.
 As noted in Chapter 6, the major procurement packages should already have been notified to potential bidders through publication on the PE’s website.

 An invitation to bid or an invitation for pre-qualification should be a brief statement of the requirement but containing sufficient detail and clarity to enable a provider to know whether the requirement is within its field of supply, so that it would be worthwhile to obtain the bidding or pre-qualification documents.
 It should include the following information: